sdtemple/how-to-use-ai/README.md

 ## Start of tutorial

-First, suppose I am inexperienced at writing Markdown (this .md file).
+Suppose I am inexperienced at writing Markdown (this .md file).
 We will build this README file with AI.
 The hot key `Ctrl + I` is your friend!
 You enter an environment where you can ask an AI chatboat to help you write code.
 I made the following query in the chatbot box.

 ```
 Can you write a Markdown enumerated list with titles Exercise 1, Exercise 2, up to Exercises 5 and explicit links to python files titled exercise1.py, and up to exercise3.py?